nlohmann/json/doc/mkdocs/docs/features/types/number_handling.md

 - Integer numbers are serialized as is; that is, no scientific notation is used.
-- Floating-point numbers are serialized as specified by the `#!c %g` printf modifier with [`std::numeric_limits<double>::max_digits10`](https://en.cppreference.com/w/cpp/types/numeric_limits/max_digits10) significant digits).
+- Floating-point numbers are serialized as specified by the `#!c %g` printf modifier with [`std::numeric_limits<double>::max_digits10`](https://en.cppreference.com/w/cpp/types/numeric_limits/max_digits10) significant digits.
 The rationale is to use the shortest representation while still allow round-tripping.

 !!! hint "Notes regarding precision of floating-point numbers"